ROI-maker/42-Push_Swap/README.md

 ### What is the project about

 Push_Swap is a project that challenges you to sort a list of integers using only two stacks and a limited set of operations.

 The goal is not just to sort the numbers, but to do it with the minimum number of instructions possible.
+Specifically, the objective is to sort **100 numbers in fewer than 700 operations** and **500 numbers in fewer than 5500 operations**.

-This project emphasizes algorithmic thinking, efficiency, and mastering low-level data manipulation in C.
+This project emphasizes algorithmic thinking, efficiency,
+and mastering low-level data manipulation in C.

 ## General Instructions
 * The `Makefile` will compile your source files.
 It must include an `all` rule for the mandatory part.
 Relinking should be avoided.